In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is operant conditioning.

-Various factors can influence how effective these measure are, including the timing and consistency with respect to the behaviour.
+Various factors can influence how effective these conditioning strategies are, including the timing and consistency with respect to the behaviour.
 Operant conditioning can get quite complex, involving chains of different behaviours.
 Praise is very effective as a positive reinforcer.

 According to Wikipedia, some research has shown that a conditioned stimulus leads to the release of the neurotransmitters acetylcholine and dopamine.
 Individuals with Parkinson’s disease (which affects the dopamine/acetylcholine balance) respond differently to reinforcers and aversive stimuli depending on whether or not they’re taking their medication.

 Operant conditioning is the foundation of Applied Behavioural Analysis (ABA), which is best known for its use with children who are on the autism spectrum.
 This approach is controversial and many autism advocates have challenged it as a misguided attempt to “cure” autism.

 There are various overtly harmful applications of operant conditioning.
 It can be a tool for psychological manipulation, and the intermittent use of reward and punishment can be especially damaging in this sort of abuse.
 This pattern can occur in trauma bonding.
 Partial or intermittent negative reinforcement in the workplace can contribute to a climate of fear.

 The next day, a counsellor working with him told him that it’s okay, he can pace as much as he feels he needs to.
 The problem is, from an operant conditioning perspective, she was not only giving positive reinforcement (in the form of praise) to the pacing, she was also positively reinforcing the defiance, making it more likely that the behaviour will be to continue.

 Clearly, there are ethical issues that can arise from trying to use operant conditioning to manipulate someone.
 However, if we’re not aware of the impact of our reactions then we’re not doing anyone any favours.

-Do you having any thoughts on whether this kind of conditioning is useful or problematic?
+Do you have any thoughts on whether this kind of conditioning is useful or problematic?